dwyl/learn-hapi/README.md

 programming projects you will be at home with Lab.

-Lab borrows *heavily* from [Mocha](https://github.com/mochajs/mocha), so if you followed my [learn-mocha](https://github.com/docdis/learn-mocha) tutorial this should all be familiar.
+Lab borrows *heavily* from [Mocha](https://github.com/mochajs/mocha), so if you followed our [learn-mocha](https://github.com/docdis/learn-mocha) tutorial this should all be familiar.

 (Using the code we wrote above in the **Validation with Joi** section with a minor addition)